miguelhrocha/go-hammer/README.md

 **Long living goroutines**
 Create as many goroutines as TPS specified where each goroutine is in charge of generating a request (i.e. HTTP) every second.
 The challenge is that the goroutine waits for the request to resolve and if it takes longer than a second, the system as whole will not meet the desired TPS.

+## Custom hammers

+The extensibility of the program comes by writing custom _hammers_.
+At the moment, the only one written is hardcoded to generate an HTTP GET request against the given endpoint, but the intention is to make a _hammer_ interface that any other package can implement and customize the logic within it.
+This package will handle the orchestration and load generation, and the custom _hammers_ will implement the logic to test the given endpoint.
+This package can also evolve to provide useful tools to the _hammers_ to make their implementation easier, for example, a random data generator or a user credentials provider.

 ## Run tests